Module categories, internal bimodules and Tambara modules: Introduction

 Indeed, for $\csym{C}$-module categories $\mathbf{M}, \mathbf{N}$ with generators $X \in \mathbf{M}, Y \in \mathbf{N}$ and a $\csym{C}$-module functor $\euler{\Phi}: \mathbf{M} \rightarrow \mathbf{N}$, the Tambara module $\on{Hom}_{\mathbf{N}}(\mathbf{N}(-)Y,\mathbf{N}(-)\euler{\Phi}(X))$ is naturally a $[Y,Y]$-$[X,X]$-bimodule and, similarly, $\csym{C}$-module transformations give rise to bimodule morphisms.
 However, not every bimodule gives a $\csym{C}$-module functor.
 From the category theoretic point of view, bimodules should correspond to ``$\csym{C}$-module profunctors''.
 We argue that the correct notion of a $\csym{C}$-module profunctor is again that of a Tambara module, in the generalized sense introduced in \cite{CEGLMPR}.
 A (generalized) Tambara module $\mathbf{M} \xslashedrightarrow{} \mathbf{N}$ is a profunctor $\mathbf{N}^{\on{op}} \kotimes \mathbf{M} \rightarrow \mathbf{Vec}_{\Bbbk}$ together with a $\csym{C}$-action similar to the classical case.

 It should be observed here that the main source of current interest in Tambara modules lies in the study of the categorical aspects of functional programming, as for instance in \cite{CEGLMPR}.
-Our use of these structures in a completely different setting suggests both that many more applications can be found for Tambara modules, and that the use of Tambara modules can potentially reveal unexpected connections between seemingly unrelated fields.

 Before describing the paper in greater detail, we list our main results, most of which we have already indicated. \begin{theoremat}[{Theorem~\ref{Section4Main}}] The proarrow equipment $\mathbb{P}:\csym{C}\!\on{-Mod}\rightarrow \csym{C}\!\on{-Tamb}$ is a map equipment.
 A Tambara module between Cauchy complete $\csym{C}$-module categories has a right adjoint if and only if it is representable. \end{theoremat} Here, $\mathbb{P}$ is the pseudofunctor from the bicategory of $\csym{C}$-module categories, $\csym{C}$-module functors and $\csym{C}$-module transformations, to the bicategory of $\csym{C}$-module categories, (generalized) Tambara modules and their morphisms.
 It being a map equipment means that it is locally full and faithful, and that each $\csym{C}$-module functor admits a right adjoint in $\csym{C}\!\on{-Tamb}$.
 The latter part of the claim shows that a Tambara module admitting a right adjoint is necessarily isomorphic to a Tambara module given by a $\csym{C}$-module functor.
 This is completely analogous to the map equipment $\mathbf{Cat}\rightarrow \mathbf{Prof}$, making precise the claim that Tambara modules are to $\csym{C}$-module functors as profunctors are to functors. \begin{theoremat}[{Theorem~\ref{MainThm}}] The pseudofunctor $\na: \csym{C}\!\on{-Tamb}_{\euler{0}} \rightarrow \on{Bimod}(\csym{C}\!\on{-Tamb}(\csym{C},\csym{C}))$ is a biequivalence. \end{theoremat} This is arguably {\it the} main theorem of the paper, showing not only an internalization statement, but a full biequivalence between the bicategory of $\csym{C}$-module categories with a cyclic generator, Tambara modules between these and their morphisms, and the bicategory of algebra objects in $\csym{C}\!\on{-Tamb}(\csym{C},\csym{C})$, bimodule objects between them and bimodule morphisms.